IMAM Ro.43: Operational history

 Near the end of 1940, a lone Ro.43 launched by the heavy cruiser Bolzano was the first to spot the British fleet at the beginning of the battle of Cape Spartivento, at 9:45 while the seaplane of Gorizia located the British convoy at 11:45.
-British Skuas from the carrier HMS Ark Royal claimed to have shot down one seaplane after a fruitless bombing on the Italian fleet, purportedly an Ro.43 from the battleship Vittorio Veneto.
-The performance of the Ro.43s in this battle was eulogized by the Italian supreme command.
+British Skuas from the carrier claimed to have shot down one seaplane after a fruitless bombing on the Italian fleet, purportedly an Ro.43 from the battleship Vittorio Veneto.
+The performance of the Ro.43s in this battle was eulogised by Comando Supremo (Italian supreme command).
 Another Ro.43 launched by Vittorio Veneto pinpointed the British cruiser squadron at 6:35 during the engagement near Gavdos island, the prelude of the Battle of Cape Matapan, on 28 March 1941.

-A cruiser-borne Ro.43 signaled the presence of the British convoy by dropping flares during the Second Battle of Sirte, while another seaplane from the battleship Littorio directed the fire of the Italian fleet onto the British squadron before disengaging at 17:24.
+A cruiser-borne Ro.43 signalled the presence of the British convoy by dropping flares during the Second Battle of Sirte, while another seaplane from the battleship Littorio directed the fire of the Italian fleet onto the British squadron before disengaging at 17:24.

-The Ro.43s continued to take part in shipborne operations as late as June 1942, during the Italian cruiser attack on the Harpoon convoy.
-One of the Italian seaplanes was shot down by a Bristol Beaufighter from Malta in the course of this action.
+The Ro.43s continued to take part in shipborne operations as late as June 1942, during the Italian cruiser attack on the Operation Harpoon convoy.
+One of the Italian seaplanes was shot down by a Beaufighter from Malta.

-One hundred and five aircraft were in service at the start of World War II, more than enough to equip the major surface units of the Italian Navy, but soon a better aircraft was requested, possibly a navalized fighter.
-This resulted in a small series being built of a naval version of the Reggiane Re.2000 that could be catapulted but was not fitted with floats so had to either return to a land base or ditch, in a similar fashion to the Hawker Hurricanes operated by British CAM ships.
+One hundred and five aircraft were in service at the start of World War II, more than enough to equip the major surface units of the Italian Navy, but soon a better aircraft was requested, possibly a navalised fighter.
+This resulted in a small series being built of a naval version of the Reggiane Re.2000 that could be catapulted but was not fitted with floats so had to either return to a land base or ditch, in a similar fashion to the Hurricanes operated by British CAM ships.
 The best feature were the folding wings, but even so the maximum carried on board was usually two.
 This, together with the modest possibilities of recovery and the lack of experience with naval aviation (even though the Italian Navy possessed a seaplane carrier, the Giuseppe Miraglia) limited the use of the aircraft in combat.

-Approximately 200-240 were produced until 1941, with 48 still in service in 1943.
+Approximately 200–240 were produced until 1941, with 48 still in service in 1943.
 In the late 1940s the Spanish Air Force operated five Ro.43s out of Mallorca.
 The aircraft had been interned in Spanish territory during the recent war.